How uHIT Works

 Where Can Irving Go From Here?

 As Irving’s journey shows, the COVID break was a serious challenge for up-and-coming pro hitters.
-As we saw with many players, we saw a fall-off in output before and after the COVID season.
+Many players saw a fall-off in output from before to after the COVID season.

 As with Andy, we see an opportunity for Irving to rekindle his progress inn uHIT Custom to help his recognition of the zone.
-While we don’t know what would have happened had he kept using uHIT Custom, we can see from his K/BB rate that his recognition of the zone has changed dramatically from where he was when he ended uHIT Custom to where he is now, going from a K/BB of around 1 to upto 4 (in the 2021 season).
+Unfortunately, we don’t know what would have happened had he kept using uHIT Custom.
+But we can see from his K/BB rate that his recognition of the zone changed dramatically.
+Specifically, when he ended using uHIT Custom to now, he went from a K/BB of around 1 up to 4 (in the 2021 season).

 Lessons Learned

 Besides the individual details of each player’s journey, there are higher level observations we can make from these outcomes 5 years later.
-Needless to say, uHIT Custom had good effects when being used, and things plateaued or went downhill when uHIT Custom was not in regular use.
+Needless to say, uHIT Custom had good effects when hitters used it.
+The hitters’ output plateaued or went downhill when they did not use uHIT Custom.

-Another observation here is something many team coaches are familiar with: If players are not required to do uHIT (Custom or Plus) then they will not make it part of their regular training schedule.
+Another observation here is something many team coaches are familiar with: When coaches do not require hitters to do uHIT (Custom or Plus), they will not make it part of their regular training schedule.
 In 2018, the Cardinals made uHIT mandatory.
-In 2019, Evan Mendoza voluntarily made uHIT Plus mandatory for himself, but after that season he didn’t; and for no season after 2018 did Irving or Andy.
+Evan Mendoza voluntarily made uHIT Plus mandatory in 2019 for himself.
+But after that season he didn’t; after 2018, neither Irving nor Andy made it mandatory for themselves either.

-We are working hard to figure out how to make uHIT Custom a regular habit for training hitters.
-But for now, coaches and trainers who keep their hitters accountable has been the most proven strategy for integrating uHIT Custom into a hitter’s successful training strategy.
-Many examples of this strategy can be found with uHIT’s college teams too (see here and here).
+At deCervo, we always work hard to figure out how to make uHIT Custom a regular habit for training hitters.
+But for now, coaches and trainers who keep their hitters accountable with uHIT Custom see the best results.
+You can see many examples of this strategy among uHIT’s college teams too (see here and here).